d2l-ai/d2l-en/chapter_introduction/index.md

 Again, the above list barely scratches the surface of where machine learning has impacted practical applications.
 For instance, robotics, logistics, computational biology, particle physics, and astronomy owe some of their most impressive recent advances at least in parts to machine learning.
 Machine learning is thus becoming a ubiquitous tool for engineers and scientists.

-Frequently, the question of the artificial intelligence apocalypse, or the artificial intelligence singularity has been raised in non-technical articles on artificial intelligence.
+Frequently, the question of the AI apocalypse, or the AI singularity has been raised in non-technical articles on AI.
 The fear is that somehow machine learning systems will become sentient and decide independently from their programmers (and masters) about things that directly affect the livelihood of humans.
-To some extent, artificial intelligence already affects the livelihood of humans in an immediate way---creditworthiness is assessed automatically, autopilots mostly navigate vehicles, decisions about whether to grant bail use statistical data as input.
+To some extent, AI already affects the livelihood of humans in an immediate way---creditworthiness is assessed automatically, autopilots mostly navigate vehicles, decisions about whether to grant bail use statistical data as input.
 More frivolously, we can ask Alexa to switch on the coffee machine.

-Fortunately, we are far from a sentient artificial intelligence system that is ready to manipulate its human creators (or burn their coffee).
+Fortunately, we are far from a sentient AI system that is ready to manipulate its human creators (or burn their coffee).
-First, artificial intelligence systems are engineered, trained and deployed in a specific, goal-oriented manner.
+First, AI systems are engineered, trained and deployed in a specific, goal-oriented manner.
 While their behavior might give the illusion of general intelligence, it is a combination of rules, heuristics and statistical models that underlie the design.